 The District is self-insured for claims arising from unemployment benefit cases.
 Unemployment benefits are accounted for in the General Fund.
+There were no claims for unemployment benefits as of June 30, 2016 and 2015.

 Note 6 - Long-Term Liabilities